prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 10) For the prompt "Where do you want to run connectors?", select "Infra VPC".
 11) For "Bandwidth" select "< 1Gbps".
-12) For "Service Insertion Endpoint", select "None".
+12) In peering optiond, select the TGW.
 13) Click "Proceed".

 ![Prosimo Network Config](../assets/images/Prosimo_Lab_Network_Onboard_Config.jpg)